 Tyron Smith wasn't the same player in 2017.
 If he doesn't turn things around, Dallas could be looking for a new left tackle by the 2020 NFL Draft.

 Thomas (6-5, 320) was very impressive at right tackle as a true freshman, starting there all season and helping the Bulldogs produce a dominant rushing attack.
 He also flashed impressive athleticism and length in pass protection.
-With Isaiah Wynn moving on to the NFL, Thomas is being projected to move to left tackle for Georgia.
+With Isaiah Wynn moving on to the NFL, Thomas has moved to left tackle for Georgia.
 Some NFL advance scouts told me that Thomas jumped out at them when watching practice and tape.
 They think he has the potential to be an early-rounder in his draft class.

-Unless the Bengals make a turn around over the next year or two, they could be ready to start over and look for an upgrade over Andy Dalton.
+Unless the Bengals make a run deep into the postseason, they could be ready to start over and look for an upgrade over Andy Dalton.